TNamdarian/saranamdarian/README.md

 * [sokruta.com.ua/en](https://sokruta.com.ua/en)
 * I also received inspirations for the content of the website for personal branding via [Interior Design Business: How To Build a Personal Brand](https://essenziale-hd.com/2017/10/02/interior-design-business-build-personal-brand/).
 * [Bootsnip.com](https://bootsnipp.com/snippets/g5XDo#comments) I was inspired by the code on this snippet which was written in Bootsnip 3.1.0.
 I used Bootstrap5 to create a similar laypit for the website's header and menubar.
-* Thanks to my mentor Guido Cecilio Garcia Bernal guided me throughout this project.
+* Huge thanks to my mentor [Guido Cecilio Garcia Bernal](https://github.com/guidocecilio) guided me throughout this project.
-* I would like to also thank Tim Nelson, a great tutor at Code Institude, who helped me with problem solving.
+* I would like to also thank [Tim Nelson](https://github.com/TravelTimN), a great tutor at Code Institude, who helped me with problem solving.